hellosign/logstash-fundamentals/examples/curator_snapshot_complex.md

 # Two Curator examples.
 A snapshot-yesterday example, and a snapshot-hourly.

-This takes advantage of the fact that this generates a crontab entry, and uses a bash call to figure out what yesterday's index would be named.
-That way you don't have to keep snapshotting the full history of indexes, just the one that just stopped changing.
+This uses a trick of filtering to figure out what 'yesterday' is, and snapshot that.
+Makes sure you're snapshotting a quiet index!
 ```yaml
 actions:
   1: